HMS Albion (R07)

+HMS Albion (R07) was a 22,000-ton Centaur-class light fleet carrier of the Royal Navy.
+The ship was laid down in 1944 and launched in 1947 but did not enter service until 1954.
+She served in the Royal Navy into the early 1970s.

 Construction and modifications

 She was built by Swan Hunter & Wigham Richardson Ltd. Her keel was laid down on 23 March 1944 and she was launched on 6 May 1947 by Violet Attlee, wife of the British Prime Minister Clement Attlee.
 On 18 October 1949, she was under tow by tugs Beamish, Hendon and George V from Jarrow to Rosyth when Albion collided with SS Maystone 4 nmi from the Longstone Lighthouse.
 Maystone sank, Albion received a 225 sqft hole in her stern and started to sink.
 The three tugs attempted to beach her near St Abbs Head but were hampered when Hector became disabled when a tow rope wrapped around her propeller.
 The tug HMS Restive was sent from Rosyth to assist and the destroyer HMS St James arrived and took Hector on tow until her crew managed to clear the propeller.
 Albion was successfully berthed at Rosyth with 5 ft of water in her engine room.
 She was scheduled for completion in 1951 but not fully completed until May 1954.
 During the night of 19–20 June 1954, helicopters from Albion assisted in the search for survivors of a Swissair aircraft that had ditched in the English Channel off Folkestone, Kent.
 After an initial work up with her air group, in September she joined the Mediterranean Fleet and in October became the flagship of Flag Officer Aircraft Carriers.